fhopeman/justlazy/README.md

 #### Project setup
 To set up the project you need the grunt-cli:
 ```
-sudo npm install -g grunt-cli
+$ sudo npm install -g grunt-cli
 ```

 Then you just have to clone the repository and run the install command:
 ```
-npm install
+$ npm install
 ```

 #### Testing
-To run tests manually you can use the `grunt` command to perform jshint and jasmine tests with phantomjs.
+To run tests manually you can use the `$ grunt` command to perform jshint and jasmine tests with phantomjs.
-Furthermore you can run `grunt server` to call the jasmine runner in your browser [localhost:9999](http://localhost:9999)
+Furthermore you can run `$ grunt server` to call the jasmine runner in your browser [localhost:9999](http://localhost:9999)

 #### Continuous Integration
 `justlazy` has CI set up through [Travis CI](https://travis-ci.org) and [Sauce Labs](https://saucelabs.com) (free for open-source projects).